 Traces the emergence of the Modern West from the mutli-religious pre-Modrern Mediterranean to the secular nationalism of the the contemrporary Anglo-European world.

 The first undergraduate medieval history survey with a focus on the Mediterranean world.
-With Mark D. Meyerson (University of Toronto) and Thomas Burman (University of Tennessee, Knoxville).
+With Mark D. Meyerson (University of Toronto) and Thomas Burman (Notre Dame University).
+COMING FALL 2018

 These case studies of infidel rulers and mercenary paladins reveal the suprising complexities of religious idendtity and the ambiguities of the Muslim-Christian divide in the Age of Crusade (390pp.).
 Reviews